-The study of public health communication: theoretical foundations, organizational models, and strategies for intervening at multiple levels with diverse populations.
+The study of public health communication: theoretical foundations, planning models as well as practical skills and strategies for using mass and social media for intervening at multiple levels with diverse populations.

 BSHE 556 (2) Mass Media and Public Health

 This seminar will explore the dissemination of health information through news, popular entertainment, product advertising, and the Internet.
 This course will not deal with traditional mass media campaigns; instead, it will survey the literature on both positive and negative "real world" media messages related to a wide array of public health topics, exploring both impact and relevant regulatory issues.
 The seminar will also examine public health strategies, including media advocacy and entertainment education, to help shape media content.